spryker/spryker-docs/docs/acp/user/develop-an-app/develop-an-app.md

 This document will walk you through the process of developing an app using Spryker's Mini-Framework.
 Follow the steps below to set up and start your app development.

-## Guidlines
+{% info_block infoBox "Development guidelines" %}

-Development guidelines for ACP APP contains general rules how to desigtn app and write code for it.
+Development guidelines for ACP apps contains general rules how to design an app and write code for it.
-ACP Apps are based on the [mini-framework](https://github.com/spryker-projects/mini-framework) that is based on the Spryker Framework as a result we recomend to follow the same rules that are applicable for the [Spryker project development](https://docs.spryker.com/docs/scos/dev/guidelines/project-development-guidelines.html#updating-spryker).
+ACP apps are based on the [mini-framework](https://github.com/spryker-projects/mini-framework), which is its turn is based on the Spryker Framework.
+Therefore, we recommend following the same rules that are applicable for the [Spryker project development](https://docs.spryker.com/docs/scos/dev/guidelines/project-development-guidelines.html#updating-spryker).

+{% endinfo_block %}

 ## Prerequisites